N

 Congratulations to our Franchise and Retail partner, Corinne Attard who has again been selected for the second year running by Who’s Who Legal as being among the world’s leading franchise lawyers.
 Corinne acts for retailers, franchisors and master franchisees including some of the world’s most recognisable brands.

-Friday 17 July 2015 / by Matthew Baker posted in Insurance Workplace Relations
+Friday 17 July 2015 posted in Insurance Workplace Relations

 The Queensland Treasurer, Curtis Pitt, on 15 July 2015 introduced into Queensland Parliament the Workers’ Compensation & Rehabilitation and Other Legislation Amendment Bill 2015 (Qld) (the Bill).
 The Bill makes a number of amendments to the Workers’ Compensation & Rehabilitation Act 2003 (Qld) (WC&RA), the most significant of which is clause 6 which will see the removal from the WC&RA of the requirement for a worker’s injury to have an assessed degree of permanent impairment (DPI) of more than 5% in order for a worker to be entitled to bring a common law claim against their employer.
 The amendment is proposed to be back dated to commence on 31 January 2015 (the date the Qld state election was held).